shashvatpatel15/Workshop-Management-System/README.md

 ## Deployment

-The frontend can be deployed to Vercel or any static hosting service.
-The backend can be deployed to services like Heroku, Railway, or any Node.js hosting platform.
+The frontend can be deployed to Vercel or any hosting service.
+The backend can be deployed to services like Railway, Render or any Node.js hosting platform.
 Ensure to set the environment variables in your deployment environment.